ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Conclusion

 \section{Conclusion}

-We presented ParcoursVis, a PVA tool we designed to explore patients' care pathways at scale.
-We described its use, including the history navigation and comparison that are novel for HRS systems.
-We described its scalable aggregation algorithm and its stabilizing sorting algorithm.
-We showed quantitative evaluations showing the aggregation algorithm scales linearly with the number of events and inversely with the number of threads.
-We also showed that our Hysteresis sort improved the stability of the \IT visualization.
-ParcoursVis can be used effectively to explore patients' treatments and conditions aggregated at the scale of the largest countries to improve public health based on data.
+We presented ParcoursVis, a Progressive Visual Analytics tool we designed to explore patients' care pathways at scale.
+We described its features, including the history navigation and comparison, which are novel for EHR visualization systems.
+We described its progressive architecture, scalable aggregation algorithm, and its stabilizing sorting algorithm.
+Using Richer \etal~\cite{Richer:2022_TVCG} scalability model, we applied quantitative evaluations showing the aggregation algorithm scales linearly with the number of events and inversely with the number of threads, always meeting interactive latency limits.
+We also showed that our Hysteresis sort improves the stability of the \IT visualization.
+ParcoursVis can be used to explore patients' treatments and conditions aggregated at the scale of the largest countries to improve public health based on data.

-For a dataset scaled to China’s population, non-progressive aggregation on our machine would take 27s.
-In contrast, our PVA architecture ensures updates in under 1s, with most tree nodes stabilizing within 10s, enabling exploration of datasets at the scale of countries.
+For a dataset similar to our benchmark scaled to China’s population, non-progressive aggregation on our machine would take 27\space{s} to complete.
+In contrast, our PVA architecture ensures updates in under 2\space{s}, with most tree nodes stabilizing within 10\space{s}, enabling exploration of datasets at the scale of the largest countries.

-Each new study requires new features, and we are planning to extend ParcoursVis to make it more generic and applicable to new use cases without programming. \am{We also plan to support datasets updated continuously.
-That would require certain adjustments to the system, specifically running regular pre-processings of the updated database, \eg every 15 minutes.
-ParcoursVis should be able to restart immediately when a new dataset is available, but it should avoid interrupting ongoing explorations.} By providing our system as open-source, we want to push this research field to a wider audience, relying on PVA to provide scalability and improve public health.